Oxymax-CLAMS

 - Center Feeder Assembly: A floor-level station that presents food from a spring-loaded plate to keep the diet surface at a constant level.

-- Specialized Tunnel: Includes "ribs" that brush the animal’s fur as it exits the feeder to shake off loose crumbs, ensuring they fall into the collection cup rather than the bedding.
+- Specialized Tunnel: Includes "ribs" that brush the animal’s fur as it exits the feeder, helping it shake off loose crumbs and ensuring they fall into the collection cup rather than the bedding.

 - Automated Food Access (Add-on Feature): Servomotor-powered doors can be programmed to restrict access based on Time, Mass Consumed, Energy Value (calories), or Yoked/Pair Feeding.